ntrrg/ntweb/content/projects/ntweb/index.en.md

 {{% param name="data" type="Object" %}}
 Resource specific data.
-For the main page, this contains all the sections, taxonomies and top-level pages; for collections this contains its elements and pagination information; and for single elements this is an empty object.
+For the main page, this contains all the sections, taxonomies and top-level pages; for collections this contains its elements and pagination information; and for single elements this contains a list of related content.
 {{% /param %}}

 {{% param name="altLang" type="Array of Object" %}}